 At the end of your lease, you may have a few options (depending on the terms of your lease contract).
 You may generally choose to:

 - Buy your current car (if your lease includes a purchase option)

 - Turn in your car and lease or buy a new one

 You can turn in your car and lease another one from the same dealership or you may choose to explore other dealership options.
 If you love the car, you might decide to purchase it (if your lease includes a purchase option), or you might purchase another car if you aren’t looking for another lease.
 There are many different lanes to take, each with different financial obligations and fees.

 Is there a way to get a lease disposition fee waived?

 There are generally two ways to avoid paying a disposition fee.
 Two common ways are:

-- Buying the car: you may avoid the lease disposition fee if you purchase the car at the end of your lease (if your lease includes a purchase option).
-If you buy the car at the end of your contract, your leasing company usually won’t charge a deposition fee, as they don’t have to prepare the car for resale.
+- Buying the car: You may avoid the lease disposition fee if you purchase the car at the end of your lease (if your lease includes a purchase option).
+If you buy the car at the end of your contract, your leasing company usually won’t charge a disposition fee, as they don’t have to prepare the car for resale.
 Nevertheless, your leasing company may charge a purchase option fee in connection with purchasing the car.